 “This and all other referenced patents and applications are incorporated herein by reference in their entirety.
 Where a definition or use of a term in an incorporated reference is inconsistent or contrary to the definition of that term provided herein, the definition of that term provided herein applies and the definition of that term in the reference does not apply.”

-A petition to make special is a request to push your applcation to the top of the stack, which can cut years from the time required to recieve the first office action.
+A petition to make special is a request to push your application to the top of the stack, which can cut years from the time required to receive the first office action.
 There are currently 12 circumstances listed in the MPEP that qualify for such special treatment.
-Those are (1) prospective manufacture; (2) current infringement; (3) applicant in poor health; (4) applicant at least 65 years old; (5) inventions that materially enhance the quality of the environment; (6) discovery, development or conservation of energy; (7) inventions relating to recombinant DNA; (8) the applicant submits a statement that a preexamin-ation search was made; (9) superconductivity materials; (10) HIV/ AIDS and Cancer; and (11) countering terrorism; (12) biotechnology filed by small entities small entity.
+Those are (1) prospective manufacture; (2) current infringement; (3) applicant in poor health; (4) applicant at least 65 years old; (5) inventions that materially enhance the quality of the environment; (6) discovery, development or conservation of energy; (7) inventions relating to recombinant DNA; (8) the applicant submits a statement that a preexamination search was made; (9) superconductivity materials; (10) HIV/ AIDS and Cancer; and (11) countering terrorism; (12) biotechnology filed by small entities.
 These petitions are routinely granted, but add $750 or more to the cost of filing.